typesupply/opentype-cookbook/readme.md

 That's how processing works and it is the most complex part of OpenType features that you will need to understand.
 Got it?
 Great!

 (For you experts reading this: Yeah, I know this isn't technically 100% accurate.
 But, I don't really want to confuse everyone by going through the processing model with the GSUB and GPOS data structures.
 Those are different from the .fea syntax just enough to make things **very confusing** unless you know both sides of the process very well.
 So, I'm going to explain the processing model following the .fea structures.)

-_This whole Processing section made things feel very complex very fast.
-Can it be removed, moved to an Advanced Knowledge section, or moved to later in the document?_

 # Syntax Intro